-Everyone's well and truly back to school and university now in 2021 and while many will have a laptop that can hang in there till next year, there's a heap of affordable and powerful offerings for those that can't.
+With the current cohort of best and brightest heading back to school and university now for 2022 many will have a laptop that can hang in there till next year, there's a heap of affordable and powerful offerings for those that can't.

 The good news is that retailers are keen to shift laptops to students, and will usually offer a host of tempting deals and discounts to get you to part with your cash, so keep your eyes peeled for the best student discounts on laptops while you shop – you just might end up spending less than you budgeted for.